 Intradermal Testing, or Skin End-Point-Titration, is a more sensitive method and consists of a series of small injections that are placed just under the skin, causing only mild discomfort.
 If small bumps swell after a short period of time, it indicates the patient is allergic to those triggers.

 Allergy testing is the most accurate way to develop a course of treatment.
 It is essential in accurately determining the underlying cause of allergies and, thus, the best form of treatment for relief.
 In Earache Eddie’s case, his allergy test showed common allergens, like dust mites, were the source of his problem.
 Together, they determined the best course of treatment was home immunotherapy.
 After just a month, Eddie was earache-free and could hear again.
 He was glad he had been referred to Dr. Pasha, as he never would’ve thought allergies could be the source of his hearing problems.
 Ready to get rid of your allergies?
-Make an appointment with Dr. Pasha today!

 Not convinced allergy testing is right for you?
 Listen to some of Dr. Pasha’s real patients about how allergy was their first step to breathing freely: